digital-land/app-template/README.md

-# app-template
+# App template
-A template repository for Planning Data applications
+A template repository for Planning Data applications using the standard technology stack.

+Intended to help the team create demonstrations and proof of concept applications quickly and easily.